-Hamilton Music Collective Presents: Jazz at the Gasworks showcases top Canadian and international musicians in jazz, blues, and improvised music.
-We are excited to welcome you back to the Gasworks following a $2.5 million transformation.
-Our new theatre has the same great stage, with a new sound system and expanded seating capacity for you to safely enjoy world-class music in downtown Hamilton!
+Showcasing top Canadian and international musicians in jazz, blues, and improvised music.
+We are excited to welcome you back to our jazz lounge following a $2.5 million transformation.
+The new theatre has the same great stage, with a new sound system and expanded seating capacity for you to enjoy world-class music in downtown Hamilton!

 All proceeds from ticket sales support the An Instrument For Every Child (AIFEC) program.